fhiso/legacy-format/data-model.md

 :   Implies that all place names follow this jurisdictional format and each jurisdiction is accounted for by a comma, whether the name is known or not.
 May be overridden by (`[Event]`).`[PLAC]`.`[FORM]`.

 Payload
-:   A string containing an ordered list of jurisdictional entities, separated by commas.
+:   A *line string* containing an ordered list of jurisdictional entities, separated by commas.
     It is RECOMMENDED that implementations support payloads of at least 120 characters.

-Substructures
-:   None

 #### Context (`[Event]`).`[PLAC]`.`[FORM]`